jamesstringer90/appsandbox/README.md

 - **GPU-PV** — the host GPU is shared with the VM.
 DirectX and CUDA work inside the guest.
 - **Display** — a custom Indirect Display Driver (IDD) in the guest streams the framebuffer to the host over Hyper-V sockets.
 Only dirty rectangles are transmitted.
 The host renders with D3D11.
-- **Clipboard** — bidirectional clipboard sharing, text and files.
+- **Clipboard** — bidirectional clipboard sharing supporting text, files, images, and other formats.
-- **Networking** — NAT, external (bridged), or internal.
+- **Networking** — none, NAT, external, or internal.
 NAT mode allocates static IPs and configures the guest automatically.
+External mode connects the VM to a physical adapter on the host — the VM gets a DHCP lease from your router and has access to your local network.
 - **Snapshots** — save VM state and create differencing disks.
 Snapshots support branching — multiple independent working copies from the same point.
 - **Templates** — mark a VM as a template at creation time.
 Windows installs, syspreps, and shuts down automatically.
 New VMs created from that template skip the image extraction phase and start from OOBE, reducing setup time.
 - **Guest agent** — runs inside the VM.
-Handles heartbeat, graceful shutdown, IP configuration, and GPU driver installation.
+Handles heartbeat, graceful shutdown, IP configuration, and GPU driver updates.
+Launches subprocesses for input injection and clipboard sync.

 ## Architecture